o42a/o42a-doc/contents/docs/phrases/clause_content.md

 When the clause content is absent, the value is substituted unchanged.

-This creates a condition rather than a self-assignment statement when substituted inside a block:
+This creates a condition rather than a return statement when substituted inside a block:
 ```o42a
 Phrase :=> void (
   On :=< void